iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Discussion

 \subsection{Applications}

 The flexibility of using a mixed reality headset for eye tracking purposes enables a wide range of possible applications.
-The video-based and spatial gaze tracking functionalities on the Apple Vision Pro allow researchers to effectively visualize and analyze the user's gaze across many domains, such as education, design, marketing, and cognitive science.
+The video-based and spatial gaze tracking functionalities on the Apple Vision Pro enable researchers to effectively visualize and analyze the user's gaze across various domains, including education, design, marketing, and cognitive science.